Compiègne Wagon: Replica

-Today's historical wagon is an exact copy of the original one.
-In 1950, French manufacturer Wagons-Lits, the company that ran the Orient Express, donated a car from the same series to the museum—2439D is identical to its ravaged twin, from its polished wooden finishes to its studded, leather-bound chairs.
-The 2439 D was among those 37 carriages created by two series in 1913–1914.
-This car had also been part of Foch's private train during the 1918 signing.
-The opening ceremony took place on 11 November 1950 and the car was renumbered No. 2419D.
+In 1950, French manufacturer Wagons-Lits, the company that ran the Orient Express, donated a car (2439D) of the same series to the museum.
+It is identical to the destroyed historical original with polished wooden finishes to studded, leather-bound chairs.
+The car (2439D) was among those 37 carriages created in two series between 1913–1914.
+The donated car had been part of Foch's private train during the 1918 signing.
+The inauguration ceremony took place on 11 November 1950 when the car (2439D) was renumbered No. 2419D.
 It is parked beside the display of the original car's remains: a few fragments of bronze decoration and two access ramps.